freebsd/pkg/README.md

 Updating remote repositories is done by the `pkg update` command.
-By default his will first update the local copies of the repository catalogues, unless you specifically configure pkg(8) otherwise.
+By default his will first update the local copies of the repository catalogs, unless you specifically configure pkg(8) otherwise.

 So, to update your remote repositories, you would execute this command: